mvpaudrey/afcon-2025-ios/AFCON2025/Resources/README_BUNDLED_FIXTURES.md

 - User can view schedule immediately

 ### During Tournament
+- App refreshes fixtures on launch (every 6 hours) to pull new games
 - User can tap "Sync Live Matches" in Settings
 - Updates scores and status for ongoing matches
 - Preserves offline capability